Changes to the Indigenous Procurement Policy (IPP) eligibility criteria commence on 1 July 2026.

 Consultations

-On 18 December 2023, Senator the Hon Malarndirri McCarthy, the then Assistant Minister for Indigenous Australians and Indigenous Health, announced public consultations on how to strengthen the IPP.
+On 18 December 2023, Senator the Hon Malarndirri McCarthy, the then Assistant Minister for Indigenous Australians and Indigenous Health, announced public consultations strengthening the IPP.

-Consultations occurred from December 2023 to March 2024 and gathered perspectives on reform options including changing the definition of a First Nations business, ways to increase opportunities for First Nations businesses, and ensuring benefits are genuinely flowing to First Nations people.
+Consultations occurred from December 2023 to March 2024.
+They gathered perspectives on reform options including changing the definition of a First Nations business, ways to increase opportunities for First Nations businesses, and ensuring benefits are genuinely flowing to First Nations people.

-Stakeholders raised a lot of views and ideas about how to reform the IPP.
+Stakeholders raised diverse views and ideas about how to reform the IPP.
 They also suggested ways to improve Commonwealth procurement processes so that they provide more opportunities for First Nations business.

 You can read more about the IPP Reform Consultation Outcomes Report.